zacgerber/backend-copy-special-assessment/README.md

 If the "--todir dir" option is present at the start of the command line, do not print anything.
 Instead, copy the files to the given directory, creating it if necessary.
 Use the python module `shutil` for file copying.

-    $ ./copyspecial.py --todir /tmp/fooby .
+    $ python copyspecial.py --todir /tmp/fooby .
     $ ls /tmp/fooby
     xyz__hello__.txt        zz__something__.jpg

 Part C (calling an external program)
 ------------------------------------

 If the "--tozip zipfile" option is present at the start of the command line, run this command: "zip -j zipfile <list all the files>".
 This will create a zipfile containing the files.
 Just for fun/reassurance, also print the command line you are going to do first (as shown in lecture).
-(Windows note: windows does not come with a program to produce standard .zip archives by default, but you can get download the free and open zip program from[www.info-zip.org](http://www.info-zip.org/).)
+(Windows note: windows does not come with a program to produce standard .zip archives by default, but you can get download the free and open zip program from [www.info-zip.org](http://www.info-zip.org/).)

-    $ ./copyspecial.py --tozip tmp.zip .
+    $ python copyspecial.py --tozip tmp.zip .
     Command I'm going to do:
     zip -j tmp.zip /Users/piero/Documents/github/kenzie/backend-copy-special-assessment/xyz__hello__.txt /Users/piero/Documents/github/kenzie/backend-copy-special-assessment/zz__something__.jpg

 If the child process exits with an error code, exit with an error code and print the command's output.
 Test this by trying to write a zip file to a directory that does not exist.

-    $ ./copyspecial.py --tozip /no/way.zip .
+    $ python copyspecial.py --tozip /no/way.zip .
     Command I'm going to do:
     zip -j /no/way.zip /Users/piero/Documents/github/kenzie/backend-copy-special-assessment/xyz__hello__.txt /Users/piero/Documents/github/kenzie/backend-copy-special-assessment/zz__something__.jpg